layumi/University1652-Baseline/README.md

-### Download [University-1652] upon request.
+### Download [University-1652] upon request (Usually I will reply you in 5 minutes).
 You may use the request [template](https://github.com/layumi/University1652-Baseline/blob/master/Request.md).

 This repository contains the dataset link and the code for our paper [University-1652: A Multi-view Multi-source Benchmark for Drone-based Geo-localization](https://arxiv.org/abs/2002.12186), ACM Multimedia 2020.
 The offical paper link is at https://dl.acm.org/doi/10.1145/3394171.3413896.
 We collect 1652 buildings of 72 universities around the world.
 Thank you for your kindly attention.